Generated mountain-front freestone river scene representing Montana's Stillwater River, not an exact location photo

 Use the current FWP map and site details because conditions, fees, or repairs can change.

-Columbus lower-river corridor
+Columbus lower-river area

 A downstream option when flows and public access line up for a longer float plan.